Dream Lands Design

 While visiting the garden, one can witness various genetically modified plant species that one has never seen before.

-Botanical conversions, ethnobotany, and ex-situ conversions practiced worldwide were first tested at the Peradeniya botanical gardens.
+Botanical conversions, ethnobotany, and ex-situ conversions practised worldwide were first tested at the Peradeniya Botanical Gardens.

 Image - GM Plants at Peradeniya Botanical Gardens